Census Dots

 Native American/Other

-Of the 745 places in Michigan, Saline is the 115th most populous.
+Saline is ranked the 111th most populous place in Michigan, out of 745 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Saline was ranked the 115th most populous place in the 2020 Census.

 Saline's White Population